spa086/postgresus/contribute/README.md

 Extra:

-- add versioning instead of :latest (in progress by Rostislav Dugin)
-- add tests running on each PR
+- add tests running on each PR (in progress by Rostislav Dugin)
 - add prettier labels to GitHub README
 - create pretty website like rybbit.io with demo
 - add HTTPS for Postgresus